TL;DR: I made an app so we can use mini thermal printers from Walmart on our PCs! And learned a lot about reverse engineering along the way.

 Gimme some money.

 Early in this project, I popped open the printer to look at the board.
-I hoped I could solder a couple wires and get a USB connection.
-I was looking for potentially interesting test pads, and I did find them!
+I hoped I could solder a couple wires to some test pads and get a USB connection going!
 To the right of the printer board’s USB port, the DM and DP pads seemed like they could be great candidates to rig a quick and dirty wired connection.

 But I had just gotten this thermal printer and I didn’t want to risk destroying it just yet!
-I decided I would try that out on another thermal printer if I ever found a really cheap one of the same model in the meantime, chose to turn back to Bluetooth hacking!
-Of which I knew nothing about on a technical level: it was time to learn hard, and learn fast!
+I decided I would try that out if I ever found another printer for really cheap.
+In the meantime, it meant I would have to reverse-engineer the printer’s Bluetooth communications – of which I knew nothing about on a technical level.
+It was time to learn more, and learn fast!

 I fired up this tutorial from the Hacking Modern Life and followed the instructions to get a copy of the communications between my phone and printer.
 Combing over the Bluetooth logs, I figured out basic commands for the printer to move paper forward, get the printer’s serial number or its internal state data!

-At that point, I had roped a few friends from SecKC into the thermal printer craze (hi bitflip, hi Tsathoggualware, hi Reid!). bitflip found code from voidsshadows on Github, who had reverse-engineered most of the messaging system for the CTP-500 already, written essential functions in Python and even made a Web interface and a Cloudflare Worker setup for it.
-Bitflip shared a stripped down version of the main Python functions to try locally in a command line tool.
-It worked great!
+At that point, I had roped a few friends from SecKC into the thermal printer craze (hi bitflip, hi Tsathoggualware, hi Reid!). bitflip found code from voidsshadows on Github.
+They had reverse-engineered most of the messaging system for the CTP-500, written the essential functions in Python and even made a Web interface and a Cloudflare Worker setup for it! bitflip shared a stripped down version of the main Python functions as a command line tool and it worked great!

-Building upon Bitflip’s code, I added the functions I had found on my end and tested until I had a clear idea of how everything worked.
+I added the functions I had found to the command line tool, and tested until I had a clear idea of how it all worked.
 We had successfully connected our little printers to our PCs!
-I could have stopped there…But it wouldn’t be very fun would it?
+We could have stopped there…But it wouldn’t be very fun would it?

-First off, I separated the command to establish a Bluetooth from sending prints to the printer.
-This lets us turn the Bluetooth connection on and off as needed and speed up the time it takes to send and finish a print.
+First, I separated the management of Bluetooth connections from sending prints.
+This let us turn the Bluetooth connection on and off as needed, and speeds up the time it takes to finish a print.
 Once that was done, I blocked a rough template for the GUI and:

-- Added a text area (with an option to browse text files)
+- Added a text field (with an option to browse and load text files)

-- Added an image browsing and image preview area
+- Added an image browsing and preview area

 - And of course a Print button!